alifrachmat2002/datathon-ristek/README.md

 ## Dataset

 The competition dataset is available on [Kaggle](https://www.kaggle.com/competitions/ristek-datathon-2023/data).
 It includes historical information about street average speeds in London for the specified time period.
+Additional Data that is used in the Notebooks is available [Here](https://github.com/alifrachmat2002/datathon-ristek/blob/ffb8d3c09ff86cb6ae63fec1bbb59745c50f2864/informasi-jalan.csv)

 ## Notebooks